Himanshu44626748/My-Gallery/README.md

 ## Usage

 Clone the repo and run `npm i` to install all the required modules and then run `nodemon src/index.js` to start the server.
 Server will run on port 8000 so open browser and run http://localhost:8000/

+## Folder Description

+* models/image.js

+   This contains the schema of database.

+* public/css/index.css

+   This contains the css of index.hbs file.

+* src/index.js

+   This file conatins the server side code.

+* views/index.hbs

+   This conatins the html code for home page.

+* views/detailOfImage.hbs

+   This file contains html code to show the detail of image which is clicked.

+* views/editDetails.hbs

+   This file contains the html code of form to change the detail of image.

+* views/addNewImage.hbs

+   This file contains the html code of form through which you can add new image to the gallery.

 ## Routes